potamides/pantran.nvim/doc/README.md

   * `timeout`: Maximum time in seonds that curl's connection is allowed to take.
 Defaults to `15`.

+  * `user_args`: List of additional arguments passed to curl, for example to specify a proxy.
+Defaults to an empty table.

 * `help`: Table which configures the appearance of the help pop up window.
   Accepts the following keys: